-For landlords drafting a lease agreement for future tenants, it is important to stay up-to-date on this issue and check their local marijuana laws.
+For landlords drafting a lease agreement for future tenants, staying up-to-date on this issue and checking their local marijuana laws is essential.

 States that Prohibit Marijuana

 Currently, in four states, marijuana is entirely illegal.
 If a landlord lives in one of these states, the decision is final – the law treats marijuana like any other illegal drug.

 Although they might not need to address cannabis usage specifically, it is vital in any lease agreement to include an anti-drug policy.